 Finally add 1 glass of water, bring to a boil and then add the pasta.
 Cook the pasta al dente following the cooking times on the package.
 When ready, stir, season with salt if necessary and serve pasta and beans with a little bit of extra virgin olive oil on top.

-Pasta and beans can be stored in the refrigerator for 1 day, in an airtight food container.
-The bean mixture without the pasta can be kept for 2-3 days, always in the refrigerator.
+Store pasta and beans in the refrigerator for 1 day, in an airtight food container.
+You can keep the bean mixture without the pasta for 2-3 days, always in the refrigerator.
 Freezing is not recommended.